jwright323/Employee-Tracker/README.md

 ## Description

 Companies often require an application to manage all employees working in a company.
-Human resources department uses applications like these to ADD/UPDATE/DELETE employees and their ROLES/DEPARTMENTS/SALARIES etc. This app was developed using NODE, INQUIRER and MySQL.
+Human resources department uses applications like these to add, update or delete employees and all other relevant information.
+This app was developed using node, inquirer and MySQL.

 The command-line application allows the user to:
 * Add departments, roles, employees